atsis98/academic-kickstart/content/project/Laparoscopy/index.md

 {{< figure src="figure 2.png" title="Figure 2: An overview of the instruments used in a laparoscopic surgery" numbered="false" lightbox="false" >}}

 Initially, the surgeon makes a small incision through a trocar near the belly button.
-Then a camera-enabled laparoscope is inserted into the abdominal cavity through a trocar into the first of the three ports.
-The abdomen is inflated with carbon dioxide gas (a method known as pneumoperitoneum) through the second port to view internal organs clearly on a monitor.
-The reason for preferring carbon dioxide over other gases is that it is non-flammable, non-combustible, colorless, readily soluble in water, cheap, and reduces the risk of complications occurring by blood clots in veins.
+A camera-enabled laparoscope is then inserted into the abdominal cavity through a trocar into the first of the three ports.
+The abdomen is inflated with carbon dioxide gas (a method known as pneumoperitoneum) through the second port to clearly view internal organs on a monitor.
+The reason for preferring carbon dioxide over other gases is that it is non-flammable, non-combustible, colorless, readily soluble in water, cheap, and reduces the risk of complications from blood clots in veins.

 The final port is for the laparoscopic forceps, to perform operations such as grasping, cutting, lasing, cauterizing, etc. After inflating the carbon dioxide gas, the surgeon inserts the required instruments and begins operating.